AlexBaranowski/bash-bushido-book/chapters/13-scripting-misc.md

 #(output truncated)
 ```

-To list files opened by selected PID - use '-p`.
+To list files opened by selected PID - use `-p`.
 The example with current Bash
 PID:

 ```